RedBrumbler/BMBFCustomSabers/BeatSaberLogoGuide.md

 1. Make a Github account if you haven't already
 2. Click the "fork" button in the top right of this repository
 3. Download [github desktop](https://desktop.github.com/)
-4. Go to your forked repo (so, yourname/BeatOnCustomSabers) and click "Clone or Download", Copy that link
+4. Go to your forked repo (so, yourname/BMBFCustomSabers) and click "Clone or Download", Copy that link
 5. Go to Github Desktop: File -> Clone repository -> URL and paste the link, then click clone (keep note of the local path you put the repo in)
-6. Head to where you saved the repo in your file explorer (C:\User\GitHub\BeatOnCustomSabers)
+6. Head to where you saved the repo in your file explorer (C:\User\GitHub\BMBFCustomSabers)
 7. Go to the "BeatSaberLogos" folder.
 8. Create a new folder for your sabers (ex.
 "LaBandit915's BeatSaberLogos")
 9. Drag your zip file in this folder